turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

   </ul>
 </section>

+## Checks For Understanding

+How does the stack trace read to tell you what's going on?

+What is one common error message?

+What does it mean if you don't hit your pry when you palce it?

 ## Exercise - Erroneous Creatures

 See if you can finish updating the Erroneous Creatures to make the rest of the test suite pass.